dolorosus/RaspiBackup/Readme.md

 ### Options:

 * -c creates the SD Image if it does not exist
-* -i defines a different source device path instead of the default /dev/mmcblk0
 * -l writes rsync log to 'sdimage'-YYYYmmddHHMMSS.log
 * -z compresses the SD Image (after backup) to 'sdimage'.gz (deprecated)
 *    use pishrink instead.